Curated OER

 Circle Problems - Radius, Diameter, Circumference and Area

-In this online math worksheet, learners determine the radius, circumference, diameter and area of circles.
+In this online math worksheet, students determine the radius, circumference, diameter and area of circles.
 This excellent resource allows the students to check their answers, and to get "hints" should they run into difficulties.
 A...

 Curated OER